Beyond Boston

 The Clark Art Institute

-Williamstown, Williams College context, and northern Berkshires museum days.
+Williamstown, the Williams College area, and northern Berkshires museum days.

 It helps separate a Williamstown-based day from a North Adams-only plan.